omalley/orc/site/develop/bylaws.md

 agreement with the veto - merely that the veto is valid.
 If you disagree with a valid veto, you must lobby the person casting the veto to withdraw their veto.
-If a veto is not withdrawn, any action that has been vetoed must be reversed in a timely manner.
+If a veto is not withdrawn, any action that has already been taken  must be reversed in a timely manner.

 ### Actions